JumboCode Website Redesign

 Arrow right icon

-Speaks to nonprofits directly and highlights the next step, lowering friction to reach out
+Addresses nonprofits directly and encourgaes them to reach out

 File text icon

-Proof of work lives in a PDF portfolio, easy to share but difficult to scan for outcomes
+Proof of work lives in a PDF portfolio

 Prototypes

-We restructured the site around a clear information architecture
+We restructured the site around new information architecture

 The old website buried critical details.
 I created a new content hierarchy to ensure prospective students and nonprofits could easily find what they needed.